Captain Simian & the Space Monkeys: Production and personnel

-John Fox, Vincent Edwards, Jennifer Graves, Dave Chylstek, Dave Simmons, Mike Hedrick, Adam Van Wyk, Tom Nelson, David Bullock, Lyndon Ruddy, Mike Docherty, Young Yoon Gi, Robert Souza, Keith Tucker, Chuck Droost and Graham Morris (animation timing).

-Studios

 Epoch and Toon-Us-In provided all pre-production in L.A., including layout.

-Animation, ink and paint and camera was provided by Sun Min Image Pictures and Jireh Animation, two Seoul-based studios.

-Post house, Vitello Productions provided strong post-production services.
+Animation, ink and paint and camera was provided by Seoul-based studios Sunmin Image Pictures and Jireh Animation.
+Vitello Productions provided post-production services.
+The series was produced by Joe Pearson, with Rob Hudnut, Gordon Bressack, and Gary Hartle serving as executive producers.

-Action figures
+Merchandise figures

 In 1996, Mattel released a collection of action figures based on Captain Simian & the Space Monkeys.
-Designed by Bluebird Toys of the UK, the line included 9 basic figures and 4 large vehicles or accessories.
-The figures, armed with several accessories, were unusually packaged so that the consumer could rotate them inside the card bubble as though they were floating in space.
+Designed by Bluebird Toys of the UK, the line included nine basic figures and four large vehicles or accessories.
+The figures, armed with several accessories, were packaged so that the consumer could rotate them inside the card bubble as though they were floating in space.